 Uninspired: Playa Real apartment bedroom

-This is currently available from £519 per week, which includes cleaning and beach access.
-It is arguably a better standard than nearby timeshare complexes.
+For example, the Romana Playa complex, close to the Playa Real timeshare resort, was available at £519 per week, including cleaning and beach access — arguably a better standard than nearby timeshare complexes.

-Furthermore, timeshare resorts are no longer exclusive and can be booked on travel websites like Booking.com.
-Holidaymakers can stay in them without paying any joining fees and only pay for the time they spend there.
+Timeshare resorts are also no longer truly “exclusive”.
+Many can now be booked via travel websites such as Booking.com, meaning holidaymakers can stay without paying a joining fee and simply pay for the time they are there.

 Andrew Cooper, the CEO of European Consumer Claims (ECC), says that "customers are contractually obliged to pay whatever the timeshare company decides," while the resort has "no motivation to provide high standards in return."